 HINT: If you live outside metro Atlanta, you can search Facebook event pages for Friday the 13th tattoo deals.

-- Diamond Ink in Elberton
+- Unique Ink in Marietta

-- Royal Ink Studio in Marietta
+- Royal Ink Studioin Marietta

 - Iron Palm Tattoos in Atlanta